Agentic Economic Modeling

 We first conducted experiments to see how well the model can perform the conjoint task based on different user preferences.
-We attempt to incorporate customers’ profiles and historical choices into the prompt when prompting the LLM to make selections.
-We consider four variations: \paragraph{Simple prompting the choice tasks directly} The input consists of only the textual description of the choice task and the LLM will generate choices $z$ based on that.
-The LLM-generated choices can be directly used to predict human choices and perform demand estimation. \paragraph{Incorporating elementary customer profiles} Typically, before starting the actual conjoint choice tasks, customers are asked to provide demographic information, such as age, education level, membership status, and preferred delivering methods.
-We incorporate this information into the prompt, aiming for the LLM to make choices based on its understanding of the behaviors of these subgroups. \paragraph{Incorporating historical choices of customers} For each customer $c_i$, we use the first $n$ completed tasks $s_i[:n]$ as historical choices, which are included in the prompt provided to the LLM to predict the remaining tasks $s_i[n+1:]$.
+We attempt to incorporate customers' profiles and historical choices into the prompt when prompting the LLM to make selections.
+We consider four variations:

+\paragraph{Simple prompting the choice tasks directly} The input consists of only the textual description of the choice task and the LLM will generate choices $z$ based on that.
+The LLM-generated choices can be directly used to predict human choices and perform demand estimation.

+\paragraph{Incorporating elementary customer profiles} Typically, before starting the actual conjoint choice tasks, customers are asked to provide demographic information, such as age, education level, membership status, and preferred delivering methods.
+We incorporate this information into the prompt, aiming for the LLM to make choices based on its understanding of the behaviors of these subgroups.

+\paragraph{Incorporating historical choices of customers} For each customer $c_i$, we use the first $n$ completed tasks $s_i[:n]$ as historical choices, which are included in the prompt provided to the LLM to predict the remaining tasks $s_i[n+1:]$.
 Each remaining task in $s_i[n+1:]$ is treated independently; that is, the LLM responds to one task at a time given the historical choices.
 While subgroup-level behavioral preferences may provide some signal, they often fail to capture the full extent of customer heterogeneity.
-A customer’s true preferences are more accurately reflected in their own historical choices.
-We therefore aim for the LLM to infer customer behavioral patterns from historical data when making predictions. \paragraph{Using a behavioral summary derived from historical choices} A potential drawback of incorporating customer historical choices is that the prompt length increases with the number of historical examples, which may negatively impact the LLM’s reasoning performance~\cite{hsieh2024ruler}.
+A customer's true preferences are more accurately reflected in their own historical choices.

+\paragraph{Using a behavioral summary derived from historical choices} A potential drawback of incorporating customer historical choices is that the prompt length increases with the number of historical examples, which may negatively impact the LLM's reasoning performance~\citep{hsieh2024ruler}.
 To offer a stable-length alternative, given $s_i[:n]$ and $d_i$, we first ask the LLM to summarize the customer behavior $b_{in}$ in an independent run.
 We then incorporate $b_{in}$ into the prompt given to the LLM.